Each year, Center for Domestic Peace helps more than 4,500 individuals affected by domestic violence.

 24/7 Emergency Hotlines

 Hotlines in English and Spanish provide immediate support and safety planning for those in danger or at risk, as well as information and referrals.
-The Spanish and English hotlines are two of the few in the Bay Area that provide 24-hour intake to help women in danger access emergency shelter.
-Thirty percent of the calls are from women in life-threatening situations.
+The Spanish and English hotlines are two of the few in the Bay Area that provide 24-hour intake to help those in danger access emergency shelter.

-A battered woman is often in serious danger.
-The shelter is a safe, confidential refuge for women and their children, where they can access counseling, medical assistance, food, clothing, support groups, housing assistance, and transportation.
+A person who is experiencing domestic violence or sex trafficking is often in serious danger.
+The shelter is a safe, confidential refuge for victims and their children, where they can access counseling, medical assistance, food, clothing, support groups, housing assistance, and transportation.
 Please call our Hotline for information.
+415.924.6616

 Classes for Stopping Violent Behavior